devjoppe/card-game/README.md

-# Peeps - The card Game
+# Peeps - The Card Game

-This is was a personal learning project to create an memory card game using the cool illustrations from [Open Peeps](https://www.openpeeps.com/)  as the card designs.
-The project aimed to use React for the frontend development and incorporate Firebase as a simple backend for user and highscore management.
+This was a personal learning project to create a memory card game using the cool illustrations from [Open Peeps](https://www.openpeeps.com/)  as the card designs.
+The project aimed to use React for the frontend development and incorporate Firebase as a simple backend for the user and Highscore management.

 ## The solution